CRiva/lxml_to_dict/README.md

 ## Publish ##

-To publish a new version of this package your Pypi user needt to be added to the project.
+To publish a new version of this package your Pypi user needs to be added to the project.
 (Ask Connor to give you access)

 ~~~shell
 # Update version number in setup.py